neoforged/Documentation/docs/resources/client/models/modelloaders.md

 To illustrate how these classes are connected, we will follow a model being loaded:

 - During model loading, a model JSON with the `loader` property set to your loader is passed to your unbaked model loader.
 The loader then reads the model JSON and returns an unbaked object using the model JSON's properties.
-- During model baking, the ojbect is baked, returning a baked model.
+- During model baking, the object is baked, returning a baked model.
 - During model rendering, the baked model is used for rendering.

 :::note